• Free shipping on all orders

 3 Little-Known Facts About the Jacktese

-Hybrid breeds often have different names, with most being a combination of the two parent breeds.
+Hybrid breeds often have different names, which are usually a combination of the two parent breeds.
 The Jack Russell Terrier Maltese Mix is called the Jacktese but may also be known as the Jack Malt, MalJack, Jackatese, Maltejack, or Maltijack.

 2. The Maltese Is One of the Smallest Breeds

-The Maltese belongs to the toy dog group, which is the smallest category of dog breeds.
-It grows to a height of 15 inches and a weight of around 15 pounds.
-Crossing it with the Jack Russell means that the Jacktese will grow a little bigger than the Maltese, but it is still a small breed.
+The Maltese belongs to the toy dog group, the smallest dog breed category.
+The Jacktese will grow a little bigger than the Maltese but will still be a tiny dog.
 Your Jacktese might reach 18 pounds and 16 inches.
-The exact size the dog reaches depends on whether it has the physical characteristics of the Jack Russell or the Maltese.
+The exact size the dog reaches depends on whether they have the physical characteristics of the Jack Russell or the Maltese.

 3. They Have a Strong Prey Drive

 Jack Russells are excellent ratters.
-They were bred to locate rats and then hunt them.
-The hunt would take them through buildings, down alleys, and even into tight holes and spaces.
-This is why Jack Russells are such keen and skilled diggers and is also why they have such a high prey drive.
+They were bred to locate and hunt rats, which took them through buildings, down alleys, and even into tight holes and spaces.
+This is why Jack Russells are such keen and skilled diggers and also why they have such a high prey drive.

 Divider-Dog- New